Dementia Awareness

 Join Islington Ecology Centre Nature Conservation Officer Jo for a gentle walk, which will last for about an hour, around Gillespie Park, Islington’s largest nature reserve followed by free tea and coffee afterwards.
 No need to book in advance, you can just turn up!
 The walk welcomes everyone including people living with dementia and their carers.

-- Second Tuesday of the month (starting 9 May) – not including Bank Holidays
+• Second Tuesday of the month – not including Bank Holidays

 For more information, contact Jo at Jo.Corrall@Islington.gov.uk.